Selwyn Seyfu Hinds

 Selwyn Seyfu Hinds is an American screenwriter, comic book writer, film producer and former editor and journalist.
 He has been editor-in-chief of the hip-hop magazine The Source.
 He has written for The Twilight Zone 2019 TV series produced by Jordan Peele, and he has been selected to write and co-executive produce the TV series adaptation of Nnedi Okorafor's award-winning novel Who Fears Death?, with George R. R. Martin as executive producer.
-He is currently serving as creator, showrunner, and executive producer on the Hulu limited series Washington Black, based on the 2018 novel by Esi Edugyan.
+He is the creator, showrunner, and executive producer on the Hulu 2025 limited series Washington Black, based on the 2018 novel by Esi Edugyan.

 Biography

 Hinds was born and raised in Georgetown, Guyana, during the 1970s, until his family moved to Brooklyn, New York City in the United States when he was 14 years old in the 1980s.

 He graduated from Princeton University, then started working as a journalist for The Village Voice.
 In the late 1990s, he became a hip-hop critic then editor-in-chief at The Source magazine.
 As such, he is deemed to have played an important role in the hip-hop scene, helping to propel the careers of artists like Jay-Z or Lauryn Hill and creating space for hip-hop culture on the internet.

 In 2012, Hinds wrote a supernatural comic book, Dominique Laveau: Voodoo Child, drawn by African-American comic-artist Denys Cowan, and published by Vertigo Comics.

 In 2017, it was announced that Hinds was to be the writer and co-executive producer of the TV series adaptation of Nnedi Okorafor's award-winning science-fiction novel Who Fears Death?, with George R. R. Martin as executive producer.